-- Nurse Practitioner: must be certified by either AACN, ANCC, AANP or ACME in their area specialty and be licensed to practice with a minimum of one year of experience. - Physician and Physician Associate: must be board certified in their area of practice
+- Nurse Practitioner: must be certified by either AACN, ANCC, AANP or ACME in their area specialty and be licensed to practice with a minimum of one year of experience. - Psychologist, Social Worker, Family & Marriage Therapist, Licensed Counselor: must have at minimum a master's degree with corresponding license or state authorization to practice in the state where they practice and national certification. - Physician and Physician Associate: must be board certified in their area of practice